03nipo1/03nipo1.github.io/_pages/cv.md

 - "Childhood and Adolescent Interventions in a Danish Setting: A Meta-Analysis of Evidence from TrygFonden’s Centre for Child Research" (With Stine Nyhus Larsen, Katrine Tølbøll and Michael Rosholm)

-## Seminar, workshop, and conference presentations
+## Seminar / Conference presentations
 - **2025** QERD (Kolding, Denmark)
 - **2024** DARE (Vilnius, Lithunia)